This is a gear review about the Best Backpacking Stoves of 2023.

 Liquid Fuel Stoves

-The liquid fuel stoves run on liquid fuel which often goes by the name of Coleman fuel, White Gas, or Bencina Blanca.
+The liquid fuel stoves, which are also called Liquid Gas Stoves, run on liquid fuel which often goes by the name of Coleman fuel, White Gas, or Bencina Blanca.
 Most liquid fuel stoves tend to be a bit bulkier than other stoves as you need to carry the stove and a separate fuel bottle.
-They work well for extremely cold weather, high altitude, group cooking, or extended periods in remote areas.
+A liquid fuel backpacking stove will work well for extremely cold weather, high altitude, group cooking, or extended periods in remote areas.

 Liquid fuel stoves do not have the best simmer controls but they can be turned down to simmer meals if needed, it just isn’t the best.

-I love liquid fuel stoves for long-term travel in remote areas.
+I love liquid fuel stoves for long-term travel in remote areas and for overseas travel.
 Looking to cycle across Africa or hike for months through the remote areas of the Himalayas?
-Then the liquid fuel stove would be best suited and when spending a very long time away from resupplies they are more fuel-efficient.
+Then the liquid fuel stove would be best suited to spending a very long time away from resupplies they are more fuel-efficient.
 If you can find it, white gas is always best.

 Alcohol Stoves